Embracing data is not enough. You need to be driving wholesale adoption of data science across the business

 Steps to becoming a data-powered business

-- Understanding the business problem and/or context
+- Understanding the business problem space

 - Aligning goals between different stakeholders

 Due to the disconnect between non-technical stakeholders and the data team, expectations about the outcomes of data-based projects and initiatives tend to differ between the two sides of the business.
 A lot of data science and analytics projects don't deliver value to the business, and oft the problem is not the quality of the insights generated, but rather the focus of the analysis in the first place, because the data team is lacking direction from project leads and other stakeholders across the various departments

 However, as domain experts, business agents - the non-technical stakeholders - should be able to work closely with the data team in order to ensure that data-based projects are focused on business outcomes.
 In this way, the data team knows what is expected of them, and there is a more effective feedback loop from the other side of the business.
 Aligning their projects with the individual departments' objectives also allows the data team to influence decisions made around the business at all levels of operation.